jetbrains-academy/Coroutines-and-channels/Coroutines/Callbacks/task.md

 2. The signature of the `loadContributorsBackground()` function has changed.
 It now takes an `updateResults()` callback as the last argument to be invoked once all the data has been loaded.
-3. Once the `loadContributorsBackground()` is called, the invokation of  `updateResults()` is moved to the callback, instead of being executed immediately afterward, as was done previously:
+3. Once the `loadContributorsBackground()` is called, the invocation of  `updateResults()` is moved to the callback, instead of being executed immediately afterward, as was done previously:

     ```kotlin